cyscale/cyscale.com/src/markdown/blog/2022-10-19-aws-soc-2-compliance-checklist-a-detailed-guide.md

 ### Restricts Access

-This control, in the “Security” TSC refers to restricting traffic to and from any cloud services and assets hosted in the cloud.
+This criteria, in the “Security” TSC refers to restricting traffic to and from any cloud services and assets hosted in the cloud.
 This includes:

 * Closing unnecessarily open ports,
 * Requiring authenticated access to services such as FTP, SMB, and others.